Sundiata Gaines

 Sundiata Kofi Gaines (born April 18, 1986) is an American professional basketball player who is a free agent.
-He played college basketball at the University of Georgia.
+He played college basketball for the Georgia Bulldogs.

 High school career

 Gaines attended Archbishop Molloy High School in Queens, New York.
 As a senior, he averaged 28.2 points per game, finishing his career as the number 3 scorer in Stanners' history.

 College career

-In his freshman season at Georgia, Gaines had a very productive year as he led the team in minutes, assists, steals, free throw attempts and makes, as well as ranking second in rebounding.
+In his freshman season at University of Georgia, Gaines had a very productive year as he led the Bulldogs in minutes, assists, steals, free throw attempts and makes, as well as ranking second in rebounding.
 In 27 games, he averaged 12.0 points, 4.9 rebounds, 2.9 assists and 2.4 steals per game.

 In his sophomore season, he ranked third among all SEC players in steals at 2.0 per game.
 In 30 games, he averaged 10.3 points, 5.1 rebounds and 3.4 assists per game.
 He was named the team's MVP by the coaching staff at the season's end.

 In his junior season, he led Georgia in minutes, starts, rebounds, assists and steals.
 He was also named to the 2007 All-SEC second team.
 In 32 games, he averaged 10.5 points, 5.7 rebounds 4.8 assists and 2.3 steals per game.

 In his senior season, he was named to the 2008 All-SEC second team and All-Defensive team.
 In 34 games, he averaged 14.8 points, 6.0 rebounds, 4.2 assists and 1.8 steals per game.